Fl0p/gitpmoji/README.md

-## Setup as one liner wizzard
+## Setup as one liner wizard

-Just run :

-navigate to your project directory and run:
+Navigate to your project directory and run:
 ```
 curl -o install.sh https://raw.githubusercontent.com/Fl0p/gitpmoji/main/install.sh && bash install.sh && rm install.sh
 ```
 and follow the instructions.

+### Installation Options

+The installer will prompt you to choose where to install gitpmoji:
+- **Default (`.gitpmoji`)**: Press Enter to install in a hidden `.gitpmoji` directory (recommended, automatically added to `.gitignore`)
+- **Project root**: Enter `.` to install scripts directly in your project root

+### Global Configuration Support

+The installer now supports global configuration:
+- Create `~/.gitpmoji.env` to store your API key and settings globally
+- During installation, you can choose to use global settings or override them locally
+- Local `.gitpmoji.env` will source global config and can override specific values

 ## Setup manually